xdoko01/Game-Console/README.md

 * optional header/footer text that can contain dynamic in-game values (time, fps, anything else)
 * header/footer layouts supporting scrolling and more
 * optional fluent animation during showing/hiding of the console
+* commands implemented as a separate python scripts
-* support for running custom scripts (batches of console commands)
+* support for running custom scripts (batches of console commands) with parameters
 * support for colored texts, big inputs, big outputs
 * easy integration into your existing code

 ## Running the code
+All console logic is implemented in the `pygame_console` package.
+Example game with console implementation is in `example_game.py`.
+Folders `console_commands`, `console_scripts` and `console_configs` contain configurable console logic tailored for given game.
+Those can be further modified/extended to implement more logic / commands / scripts into the console.

-All logic including example game is implemented in game_console.py file.
-Make sure you have pygame 1.9.4 installed and run the code.
+Make sure you have pygame >= 1.9.4 installed and run the code.

-* You will see pygame window with rectancle movind in random directions - simulation of game
+* You will see pygame window with rectancle moving in random directions - simulation of game

 * By pressing F1 button you can toggle on/off console

-* By pressing Esc key or closing the window or typing 'quick'/'exit' will end the program
+* By pressing Esc key or closing the window or typing 'exit' will end the program

 ## How to use console features

 ### Python Commands
-When instantiating Console class you need to specify reference to the main game class that you want to manage.
+When instanciating Console class you need to specify reference to the main game class that you want to manage.
 Instance of this class is then referenced as 'game'.
 Using console, you can then use standard python code with this instance.
 Python commands must start either with 'shell' keyword or simple exclamation mark '!'.

 Examples of couple python commands that can be used with the example game are below: